rolandmueller/bigdata/deployment.md

 ## Register at a Cloud Provider and create a Virtual Private Server (VPS)

 Register at https://www.digitalocean.com/ via your GitHub Student Developer Pack to get $100 in platform credit for new users.
+Alternatively you can use also any other cloud provider, that is offering a VPS, like Hetzner https://www.hetzner.com/cloud

 ## Add a Wild Card entry at your Domain Name register